agency-ai-solutions/n8n-nodes-agencii/README.md

 ## Operations

-The Agencii node supports the following operations:
+The Agencii node supports the following operation:

-### Chat Resource

-#### Get Response
+### Get Response

-Generate an AI completion with optional chat reuse.
-This is the primary operation for generating responses from the Agencii API.
+Send a message to your agency on the Agencii.ai platform and receive a response from your agency's default agent.

 **Parameters:**

-- **Prompt** (required): The text prompt or message to send to the AI
+- **Prompt** (required): The message or task to send to your agency
-- **Chat ID** (optional): Existing chat identifier to continue a conversation.
-If not provided, a new chat is created automatically.
+- **Chat ID** (optional): Session identifier to continue an existing conversation.
+If not provided, a new session is created automatically.

-- **Additional Fields:**
-  - **Model**: Specify which AI model to use
-  - **Temperature**: Control response randomness (0-2)
-  - **Max Tokens**: Limit the response length
+Note: Model selection, temperature, max tokens, tools, and agent behavior are configured on the Agencii.ai platform (see [Agency Swarm Overview](https://agency-swarm.ai/welcome/overview)).

 **Returns:**

-- `text` or `response`: The AI-generated completion
+- `text` or `response`: The agency's response to your message
-- `chatId`: The chat identifier (existing or newly created)
+- `chatId`: The session identifier (for continuing the conversation in follow-up calls)
 - `usage`: Token usage statistics (if available)
 - `metadata`: Additional response metadata
 - `model`: The model used for the completion

-#### Create New Chat

-Explicitly create a new chat session for multi-turn conversations.

-**Parameters:**

-- **Additional Fields:**
-  - **System Message**: Set the behavior or context for the chat session
-  - **Metadata**: Custom key-value pairs to attach to the session

-**Returns:**

-- `chatId`: The newly created chat identifier
-- `createdAt`: Timestamp of creation
-- `metadata`: Attached metadata

 ## Credentials

-To use this node, you need to configure your Agencii API credentials:
+To use this node, you need to configure your Agencii.ai Platform credentials:

 ### Prerequisites

-1. Sign up for an Agencii account at [agencii.com](https://agencii.com)
+1. Sign up for an Agencii.ai account at [agencii.ai](https://agencii.ai)
-2. Navigate to your dashboard and generate an API key under **API Settings**
+2. Create or select an agency in your Agencii.ai dashboard
+3. Navigate to the n8n Integration settings page for your agency
+4. Copy your API key (Integration ID) for n8n access

 ### Setting Up Credentials in n8n

 1. In n8n, go to **Credentials** and click **Add Credential**
 2. Search for **Agencii API** and select it
-3. Fill in the following fields:
+3. Fill in the following field:
-   - **API Key**: Your Agencii API key
+   - **API Key**: Your Agencii.ai Integration ID from your agency's n8n settings page
-   - **Base URL**: The API endpoint (default: `https://api.agencii.com/v1`)
 4. Click **Save**

 ### Authentication Method

 The node uses Bearer token authentication.
-Your API key is automatically included in the `Authorization` header for all requests.
+Your Integration ID is automatically included in the `Authorization` header, routing your requests to the correct agency on the Agencii.ai platform.

 ## Usage

-### Workflow 1: Single Completion
+### Single Request

-Use the **Get Response** operation to generate a single completion.
-This is ideal for one-off requests where you don't need to maintain conversation history.
+Use the **Get Response** operation to send a single message to your agency and receive a response.

-**Example Use Case:** Generate a product description from a product name
+**Example Use Case:** Task execution via agency

 ```
 1. Add an Agencii node to your workflow
 2. Select Resource: Chat
 3. Select Operation: Get Response
-4. Set Prompt: "Generate a catchy product description for: {{$json.productName}}"
+4. Set Prompt: "Analyze the customer feedback data and provide a summary: {{$json.feedbackData}}"
-5. Leave Chat ID empty (a new chat will be created automatically)
+5. Leave Chat ID empty (a new session will be created automatically)
 ```

-**Result:** The node returns the AI-generated text and a `chatId` (which you can ignore if you don't need it).
+**Result:** Your agency processes the request using its configured agents and tools, returning the result.

-### Workflow 2: Multi-Turn Conversation
+### Multi-Turn Conversation

-For conversational flows where context matters, use **Create New Chat** followed by multiple **Get Response** calls with the same `chatId`.
+For conversational workflows where context matters, reuse the `chatId` from previous calls in subsequent **Get Response** calls to maintain session continuity.

-**Example Use Case:** Customer support chatbot with context awareness
+**Example Use Case:** Interactive data analysis with context

 ```
-Step 1: Initialize the conversation
+Step 1: Initial request
 - Add an Agencii node
 - Select Resource: Chat
-- Select Operation: Create New Chat
+- Select Operation: Get Response
-- Set System Message: "You are a helpful customer support agent"
+- Set Prompt: "Analyze this sales data and identify trends: {{$json.salesData}}"
-- Store the returned chatId in a variable: {{$json.chatId}}
+- Leave Chat ID empty (stores the chatId in output)

-Step 2: First user message
+Step 2: Follow-up questions
 - Add another Agencii node
 - Select Resource: Chat
 - Select Operation: Get Response
-- Set Prompt: {{$json.userMessage}}
+- Set Prompt: "Based on those trends, what should our Q4 strategy be?"
-- Set Chat ID: {{$node["Create New Chat"].json.chatId}}
+- Set Chat ID: {{$node["Previous Node"].json.chatId}}

-Step 3: Follow-up messages
-- Continue using Get Response with the same Chat ID
-- The AI will maintain context from previous messages
+- Your agency will remember the previous analysis and provide contextual recommendations
 ```

 **Benefits:**

-- The AI remembers previous messages in the conversation
+- Your agency maintains conversation context across multiple interactions
-- More natural and contextual responses
+- More natural and contextual task execution
-- Efficient token usage (you don't need to resend full history)
+- Efficient processing as the agency remembers prior exchanges

 ### Advanced Patterns

-#### Conditional Chat Creation
+#### Conditional Session Management

 Use an IF node to check if a `chatId` exists.
-If yes, reuse it; if no, create a new chat.
+If yes, reuse it for conversation continuity; if no, a new session will be created automatically.

-#### Chat Session Management
+#### Session Persistence

-Store `chatId` values in n8n's built-in data storage or an external database to maintain long-running conversations across multiple workflow executions.
+Store `chatId` values in n8n's built-in data storage or an external database to maintain long-running conversations with your agency across multiple workflow executions.

-#### Response Customization

-Use the **Additional Fields** options to fine-tune AI behavior:

-- Lower **Temperature** (0-0.5) for factual, consistent responses
-- Higher **Temperature** (1-2) for creative, varied responses
-- Adjust **Max Tokens** to control response length and cost
+### Understanding Agency Routing

+When you send a message through this node:

+1. Your **Integration ID** (API Key) identifies which agency to route to
+2. The message is sent to your agency's **default agent** (configured in Agencii.ai platform)
+3. Your agency, powered by **agency-swarm**, coordinates between its agents to process the request
+4. Each agent has specific tools and capabilities configured in your agency setup
+5. The agency returns the final response to your n8n workflow

+**Note:** Agent behavior, system prompts, tools, and capabilities are all configured within the Agencii.ai platform, not in this n8n node.
+The node simply connects n8n to your pre-configured agency.

 ## Compatibility